 Greek steamer IOANNOS FAFALIOS, 3,122 tons, sank after collision in May 1928.
 Large upright wreck, with two boilers and a triple expansion engine being the highest parts.
 Depth 60-62 metres.

-British steamer LUXOR , 3571 tons, torpedoed by UB-57 in March 1918.
-Two boilers and a triple expansion engine stand up.
-Bow section has broken off and rests against a cliff face.
+British steamer SAXMUNDHAM , 2537 tons, lost in collision in 1888.
+Two boilers and a huge, very photogenic engine stand up.
+Bow section has broken off and rests against a cliff face which makes for an interesting dive.
 Upright in 60 to 62 metres.

-German U-boat UB-37 (believed), 263 tons, sunk by gunfire from a Q-ship in January 1917.
+German U-boat UB-37 (almost certainly), 263 tons, sunk by gunfire from a Q-ship in January 1917.
 Wreck lies in 62 metres, bow gun still attached.
 Ready use ammunition on the seabed.
 Twin screw, bow torpedo cap open, hatch aft of the engines fallen off.

 British steamer BADGER, 89 tons, captured and scuttled by UB-18 in August 1916.
 Steel steam coaster sunk in 1916.
 Single boiler and engine are prominent.
 Tar cargo can be seen in the wreck.
 Depth about 62 metres.